Skip to main content

 When to Use Inline Annotations

-• Quick spot checks: You’re browsing traces and notice something worth flagging
+• Ad-hoc spot checks: You’re browsing traces and notice something worth flagging.

-• Issue investigation: You’re drilling into a specific issue and want to annotate relevant traces
+• Issue investigation: You’re drilling into a specific issue and want to annotate the linked traces.

-• Supplementary feedback: Adding context to a trace that’s already been reviewed in a queue
+• Supplementary feedback: Adding context to a trace that already has scores or flagger annotations.

 Inline Annotations and Issues